How to Set Up and Use Webhooks

 Query Each Qualifying Invoice:

-Relate Item Custom Fields with Invoice Items:
+Relate Custom Fields for Items with Invoice Items: